If you are unable to make an online application

 Submit your application to the embassy or consulate-general

 You must submit your application to the Swedish Embassy or consulate-general in the country where you live.
 If the country does not have a Swedish embassy or consulate-general that processes migration matters, you can find information on the Swedish Embassy's website, SwedenAbroad, about which country to submit your application in.
 Check in advance if you need to make an appointment to submit an application.

 Most applicants must pay a fee for submitting their application.

-If you receive a residence permit, you will also receive a residence permit card.
-The card contains your fingerprints and photograph.
-Your fingerprints and photograph are only stored on the card’s chip.
+If you are granted a residence permit, you will receive a residence permit card.
+The card contains your fingerprints and a photograph of you, among other information.
+The fingerprints and photo are only stored on the card’s chip.

-To enable the Swedish Migration Agency to make a decision on your case, all information must be given and all necessary documentation must be attached to your application.
-This means the processing time will be shorter if you include everything that is required from the start than if additional information is given at a later stage.
+In order for the Swedish Migration Agency to be able to make a decision in your case, all information must be completed and all necessary documents must be included.
+This means that the processing time is shorter if everything needed is included from the beginning, than if the application is supplemented afterwards.

-Please note that the Migration Agency may in some cases need to investigate your application further, even if all details are complete and all documents are provided.
+Please note that in some cases, the Swedish Migration Agency may need to investigate an application further even though all the documents have been included.